mlflow/recipes-examples/README.md

 ## Installation instructions
-To use MLflow Recipes in this example repository, simply install the packages listed in the `requirements.txt` file:
+To use MLflow Recipes in this example repository, simply install the packages listed in the `requirements.txt` file.
+Note that `Python 3.8` or above is recommended.
 ```
 pip install requirements.txt
 ```